13th SUNDAY IN ORDINARY TIME (Cycle B)

 Mark 5:21-24 ~ The Daughter of Jairus

-According to Matthew's Gospel, after His healing miracles on the opposite shore of the Sea of Galilee, Jesus crossed the lake and "came into his own town" (Mt 9:1), presumably to Capernaum, the headquarters of His ministry in the Galilee.
+According to Matthew's Gospel, after His healing miracles on the opposite shore of the Sea of Galilee, Jesus crossed the lake and "came into his own town" (Mt 9:1), presumably to Capernaum, His ministry's headquarters in Galilee.
 An official of the local Synagogue had faith that Jesus could heal his daughter.
 He was an important man in the community, but notice how reverently he approached Jesus in verses 22-23.

 Seeing him, he fell at his feet 23 and pleaded earnestly with him, saying, "My daughter is at the point of death.
 Please, come lay your hands on her that she may get well and live."